stuartellis/sve-personal-website/content/articles/task-runner.md

 Adding _Taskfile.yml_ files in subdirectories enables you to override the set of tasks for a project when you change your working directory in the project.
 This lets you define sets of tasks that are appropriate to the context.

-Includes enable you to define groups of tasks that can be added to any _Taskfile.yml_.
+Task includes enable you to define groups of tasks that can be added to any _Taskfile.yml_.
 These groups automatically become namespaces, which ensures that tasks with the same name do not override each other.
+For example, if you create an include for _python_ and an include for _web_, they may both have a task called _test_, which you can call as _python:task_ and _web:test_.

 ### Using Includes